Former Interpol President Sentenced To Prison In China For Corruption

 Meng's prison sentence caps a time in the international public eye that was about as dramatic and tortuous as it was brief.

-Elected partly on the strength of his record combating graft in China, Meng nevertheless elicited plenty of skepticism from critics who feared that his position would enable China to more readily use Interpol as a means of pursuing dissidents abroad.
+Elected partly on the strength of his record of combating graft in China, Meng nevertheless elicited plenty of skepticism from critics who feared that his position would enable China to more readily use Interpol as a means of pursuing dissidents abroad.
 An Amnesty International official, for instance, found the results of the election "extraordinarily worrying."

 Still, Meng didn't last long into his four-year term atop the agency based in Lyon, France.
 Within two years, the Interpol chief went missing — disappearing in late September 2018 after departing France for a trip to his native China.